TOS Mentoring Award

 4. SUPPORTING LETTERS

-• At least two but not more than three individuals may provide support for the nomination.
+- At least two but not more than three individuals may provide support for the nomination.
 These individuals are in addition to the nominator or co-nominators.
-Supporting letters are capped at one page in length and must include the supporter's name, title, and contact information, relationship to the nominee, and clear justification for the qualifications of the nominee.
+Supporting letters are capped at two pages in length (800 words maximum, 12-point font) and must include the supporter's name, title, and contact information, relationship to the nominee, and clear justification for the qualifications of the nominee.

 MEET THE RECIPIENTS